-Facebook Events lets the members of a group know about upcoming events they may be interested to attend or organize their own social gathering.
+Facebook Events lets the members of a group know about upcoming events they may be interested in or organize their own social gathering.
 Events require an event name, network, host name, event type, start time, location, and a list of invitees.
 They can be public or private in nature.
-Private events will not appear as search results and are by-invitation only.
+Private events will not appear in search results and are byinvitation only.
 People who were not invited cannot view it.
 To use Facebook Events, follow the step-by-step guide below.

-1. Open F Facebook by tapping it.
-Tap More then tap Events to open the Events page.
-Tap Create.
-This will open a page where you can fill in the event details.
+1. Open f Facebook by tapping it.
+Tap t then tap Events.
+This will open the Events page.
+Tap t to open a page where you can fill in the event details.

-2. Type the name of the event into the Event title field.
-Add a photo by tapping 1.
-Tap the date and time.
-This will open a page where you can choose the event's date and time.
+2. Type the name of the event into the Event name field.
+Add a photo by tapping .
+We chose a theme.

+3. Tap the start date.
+This will open a calendar where you can choose the event's date.
 Tap OK when you are done.